Movie theater: IMAX

-Premium large format
+Premium large format (PLF)

-The term "premium large format" (PLF) emerged in the mid-2010 to refer to auditoriums with high-end amenities.
-PLF does not refer to a single format in general, but combinations of non-proprietary amenities such as larger "wall-to-wall" screens, 4K projectors, 7.1 and/or positional surround sound systems (including Dolby Atmos), and higher-quality seating (such as leather recliners).
-Cinemas typically brand PLF auditoriums with chain-specific trademarks, such as "Prime" (AMC), "Superscreen" (Cineworld), "BigD" (Carmike, now owned by AMC), "UltraAVX" (Cineplex), "Macro XE" (Cinépolis), "XD" (Cinemark), "RPX" (Regal Cinemas), "Superscreen DLX"/"Ultrascreen DLX" (Marcus), "Titan" (Reading Cinemas), "Vue Extreme" (Vue International), and "X-land" (Wanda Cinema Line).
+The term "premium large format" (PLF), or simply "premium format" or "premium cinema", emerged in the mid-2010s to refer to auditoriums with high-end amenities.
+PLF does not refer to a single format in general, but combinations of non-proprietary amenities such as larger wall-to-wall, floor-to-ceiling screens, 4K resolution, laser projection, 7.1 and/or positional surround sound systems (such as Dolby Atmos and DTS:X), and higher-quality seating (such as leather recliners).
+Cinemas typically brand PLF auditoriums with exhibitor-specific trademarks, such as "Prime"/"XL" (AMC), "Grand Screen" (B&B Theatres), "BTX" (Scene One Entertainment), "Superscreen" (Cineworld), "BigD" (Carmike, now owned by AMC), "UltraAVX" (Cineplex), "Macro XE" (Cinépolis), "XD" (Cinemark), "BigPix" (INOX), "Laser Ultra" (Kinepolis), "RPX" (Regal Cinemas), "Superscreen DLX"/"Ultrascreen DLX" (Marcus), "Titan" (Reading Cinemas), "Epic" (Vue International), and "X-land" (Wanda Cinemas).

 PLFs compete primarily with formats such as digital IMAX; the use of common "off-the-shelf" components and an in-house brand removes the need to pay licensing fees to a third-party for a proprietary large format.
+In July 2025, it was reported that a group of exhibitors were considering establishing a joint brand or certification mark for their PLFs to better compete with IMAX, citing an increasingly undue presence by the company in film marketing (including promotional material for films advertising IMAX, and an agreement with Netflix to perform a limited release of a Chronicles of Narnia adaptation exclusively to IMAX).

 Although the term is synonymous with exhibitor-specific brands, some PLFs are franchised.
 Dolby franchises Dolby Cinema, which is based on technologies such as Atmos and Dolby Vision.
+CJ CGV franchises ScreenX, a format that utilizes multiple screens in a 270-degree perspective.

+Motion controlled seating

+Some screens may offer seats capable of motion on multiple axes, as well as haptic effects.

+D-Box Technologies first released its motion seat system to cinemas in 2009, with Fast & Furious being the first feature film supporting the system.
+In January 2025, the company stated that it had over 23,000 seat installations at 1,000 screens worldwide.
+4DX (also franchised by CJ CGV) combines motion seats with other types of practical effects such as fog machines, wind, and scents.